-IV.
-DISCUSSION AND CONCLUSIONS
+4 DISCUSSION AND CONCLUSIONS

-In summary, yield and critical state flow was reported from 2d simulations, while shakedown and ratcheting was observed in 3d model granulates, both consisting of polydisperse, frictional spheres.
-From our results we conclude that the yield limit and the internal, macroscopic friction, as well as the boundary between shakedown and ratcheting depends on friction in a non-trivial way.
-The stronger the contact friction, the larger the peak stress and also the critical state stress in 2d.
-The former increases stronger, however, and also depends on the initial conditions; the latter increases rapidly and saturates at moderate contact friction and, furthermore, does not depend on the initial situation.
-For the chosen small stress changes in 3d, ratcheting is only observed for rather weak friction, while stronger friction seems to work against ratcheting by stabilizing the packing due to the stronger tangential forces.
+In summary, shakedown and ratcheting was examined in three dimensional model granulates consisting of polydisperse, frictional spheres.
+From our results we conclude that the limit between shakedown and ratcheting depends on both system size and friction: Very small systems show shakedown, while larger systems experience ratcheting, i.e., continuous increase of accumulated strain.
+Since increasing the system size above about 2000 particles leads to identical results, a system as small as possible is used to study the effect of friction.
+For the chosen magnitude of deviatoric stress change, clear ratcheting is only observed for rather weak friction, while stronger friction seems to work against ratcheting by stabilizing the packing due to the stronger tangential forces.

-The present study is only the first step towards a more detailed exploration of the influence of various other material- and system-parameters, involving variations of the strain and stress amplitudes, of the friction modesl, boundary conditions, and others.
+The present study is only the first step towards a more detailed exploration of the influence of various other material- and system-parameters, involving variations of the stress amplitude, of the friction model, boundary conditions, and others.

-V. ACKNOWLEDGEMENTS
+ACKNOWLEDGEMENTS